md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Caption:
 Figure 2.
 Conceptual BAPIL Ecosystem showing collaboration among government, academia, industry, and civil society [19, 24, 25, 27].

-BAPIL is intended to complement—not duplicate—existing national AI initiatives.
+BAPIL is intended to complement-not duplicate-existing national AI initiatives.
 While programs such as the Bangladesh AI Hub may focus on talent development, startup incubation, AI adoption, and technology commercialization, BAPIL is envisioned as a research and policy intelligence platform focused on AI governance, policy analytics, knowledge management, and evidence-based decision support [35, 36].
 Together, these initiatives can contribute to a more comprehensive and coordinated national AI ecosystem [29, 30, 35, 36].

 ## Core Principles